 For me, they epitomise the effective meeting of old and new, reflecting the cathedral’s links to the past and present.

+Over the road, Det Gamle Radhus – the Old Town Hall – is another living, breathing example of an old building pulsating with modern life.
 Dating from 1496 it was used as a courthouse until recently and is still a popular venue for weddings.

 Sadly it was shut when I visited so we missed its interesting collection of medieval weaponry including an executioner’s axe and thumb screws.
 They’re proof that life in medieval Ribe wasn’t as idyllic as this picture perfect town suggests!